Technigo/project-weather-app/README.md

 - All data in the sketch above should be present and fetched from the API
 - The presentation of the data should be in the specified format.
 - The page should work on mobile (mobile first!), tablet and desktop (Be responsive)
-- Code follows Technigo’s code guidelines.
-- Contribute by helping others with this project on Stack Overflow.
-- If selected; demo your solution for your team.

 # The problem